BIVROST/360WebPlayer-for-WordPress/codecanyon-readme/codecanyon-readme.md

 BIVROST 360WebPlayer for WordPress
 ==================================

-Easy virtual reality on desktop and mobile: the BIVROST 360WebPlayer is a simple way to show 360 videos and pictures on your blog or website.
+The BIVROST 360WebPlayer is the easiest way to stream 360 videos and pictures on your website or blog.

 This plugin enables you to embed the BIVROST 360WebPlayer in a simple, WordPress way.